-Table 10: MUSE Calibration plan
+Table 11: MUSE Calibration plan

-- (a) During Science Verification normal flat-field calibrations were also done between 1 to 3 times per night depending on temperature variations.
-Now we are obtaining approximately every 1-2 hours a very short flat in nominal mode for illumination correction in both modes. - (b) The number of exposures is defined by the user. - (c) During clear or photometric nights in which MUSE science OBs are executed - (d) Note that we do not observe a telluric star right after or before each exposure.
+- (a) WFM-NOAO-N done every day.
+All other modes are done if observed the previous night. - (b) During Science Verification, normal flat-field calibrations were also done between 1 to 3 times per night depending on temperature variations.
+Now we are obtaining approximately every 1-2 hours a very short flat in nominal mode for illumination correction in both modes. - (c) The number of exposures is defined by the user. - (d) During clear or photometric nights in which MUSE science OBs are executed - (e) Note that we do not observe a telluric star right after or before each exposure.
 If a telluric star is desired, then the user must provide it and the time will be charged to the program.
 OBX files of our standard stars can be found in the Tools section of the MUSE web pages.